 An archipelago off the southwestern tip of Cornwall, the Isles of Scilly, often referred to as the Scilly Isles, are a tranquil retreat for weary travellers looking for an escape from the crowds.
 Made up of five inhabited islands and a pretty impressive sprinkling of uninhabited rocky islets, this designated Area of Outstanding Natural Beauty is covered in low-lying heathland and fringed by glorious sandy white beaches - a world away from the hustle and bustle of mainland Britain.
 This enchanting cluster of isles will greet you with a good old-fashioned welcome and bid you a cheery farewell, safe in the knowledge that you will again one day, return to its shores.
 It's said that once you visit the Scilly Isles, you'll never want to return to normal life again and we can understand why.

-Have a flick through our guide to these magical isles to discover the reasons so many people are talking about this most southern of UK holiday spots.
+Have a flick through our list of things to do on the Isles of Scilly to discover the reasons so many people are talking about this most southern of UK holiday spots.

 About the isles: